jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![DevOps Services sign in page][12]

-*Note: The first time you access DevOps Services, you might need to create a "Jazz ID" and link it to your IBM id.
+*Note: The first time you access DevOps Services, you might need to create a "Jazz™ ID" and link it to your IBM id.
 A Jazz ID is a kind of "short name" that is used in several places, including the URL for the repository that is about to be created for you.
 Just follow the instructions in the dialog.
 You'll only ever see it once.*

 Make sure the box to populate the Git repo with the starter application package and automatically deploy the app is checked.